hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 upx -d "${BIN}"  # Should fail with 'not packed by UPX'
 ```

-Optionally encrypt it with [Ezuri](https://github.com/guitmz/ezuri) thereafter.
+Optionally encrypt it with [bincrypter](https://github.com/hackerschoice/bincrypter).

 <a id="memexec"></a>
 **8.viii.
 Deploying a backdoor without touching the file-system**

-How to start a backdoor without writing to the file-system or when all writeable locations are mounted with the evil `noexec`-flag.
+Start a backdoor without writing to the file-system or when all writeable locations are mounted with the evil `noexec`-flag.

 A Perl one-liner to load a binary into memory and execute it (without touching any disk or /dev/shm or /tmp).
+See [Hackshell](https://github.com/hackerschoice/hackshell/blob/main/hackshell.sh) for more.
 ```sh
 memexec() {
     local stropen strread